rapperthedabber/TokuDictionary/README.md

 # Technologies
 This application uses Next.js (frontend) and MongoDB Atlas and PRISMA (backend) in order to make the API functional.

+# Documentation

+/api/getUltraman - gets all data on Ultraman from the Showa to Reiwa era.
+Also retrieves data on the name, image, era, and info
+/api/Ultraman/{Ultraman Name} - get Ultraman data on a specific Ultraman /api/getEra/{name of Era} - use can get series from either Showa, Heisei, Neo-Heisei, and Reiwa era.

 # Credits
 Jerry Dong: https://github.com/rapperthedabber/